xiutangzju/xiutangzju.github.io/index.md

 ### Program Committee Member (Reviewer):
 IEEE’s Transactions on Computers (IEEE TC) 2025
 Transactions on Knowledge and Data Engineering (TKDE) 2024
+International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR) 2026
 The Conference on Information and Knowledge Management (CIKM) 2024, 2025
 ACM Multimedia (MM) 2026
 AAAI Conference on Artificial Intelligence (AAAI) 2026